neomedia6989/docs-2/docs/introduction/libraries.md

 One of the advantages of using Plex and Blackbeard Media is that it is available on a variety of devices and platforms, making it accessible to a wide audience.
 With our user-friendly navigation and extensive libraries of movies and TV shows, with audiobooks and music coming soon, you can easily find new content to explore based on your interests and preferences.

-[^1]: The Plex creators recently added new Libraries that appears for all users called Movies & TV On Plex, Web Shows, Podcasts and Music.
-Users should know that the ad-supported content in this special library is not provided by the owner of the Plex server and is available through a deal between Plex software and a number of movie and/or music studios.
-Plex server owners have no control over the content of this library.
-In most Plex players, you can find an option to Unpin this library from your list so it doesn't appear.
+[^1]: The Plex creators recently added new Libraries that appears for all users called Movies & Shows, Live TV and Music.
+Users should know that the ad-supported content in these special libraries is not provided by the owner of the Plex server and is available through a deal between Plex software and a number of movie and/or music studios.
+Plex server owners have no control over the content of these libraries.
+In most Plex players, you can find an option to unpin these library from your list so it doesn't appear.